PagelsR/AirTrafficControlSystem-ExampleInC/README.md

     Copilot will review the code and provide suggestions in the chat window.
 If there are changes to code, I can review the output, copy it to clipboard, create a new file or simply paste in the code in place of original code.

-    Next, let's use Copilot to generate a good commit message before checking in my code.
+    If you replace the code, don't forget to generate a good commit message before checking in my code.

 - Click button **Generate commit message using Copilot**
 - Click button **Commit and Push**